 So, why the sudden significance of quiet quitting?
 Is it the result of increased, post-Covid worker dissatisfaction?
 Perhaps.
 Yet, the emergence of this supposedly new trend can also be traced to that alliteratively named, video-hosting service: Tik Tok.
 Quiet quitting first became a cause célèbre when disaffected workers began posting clips there.

 Call me a contrarian, but I discount the widely-held wisdom that nothing really exists until it becomes popular on social media.
 Could this “new trend” be little more than alliteration being used to create a clickable catch phrase?
-Are bloggers, tweeple, HR experts and others using quiet quitting to market their products and services?
 Is this just another example of Marketing 101 in practice?
 An old product in a new package.

 I don’t know.
 What I do know is this.
 Had the quiet quitting trend been described (even in videos) as the Disengaged Worker Syndrome or the Unhappy Employee Phenomenon, the topic would be far less popular; I would not be writing this blog.